mikemanuilikov/BatchStats/README.md

 ### Generate sensors data

-Checkout this repo, compile and run `BatchStats.Telemetry.Gen` project - it will start sending simulated data (Temperature and Pressure measurements) to API.
+Checkout this repo, compile and run locally `BatchStats.Telemetry.Gen` project - it will start sending simulated data (Temperature and Pressure measurements) to API.

+The duration of the cycle will vary between 1 and 5 seconds for testing purposes.

 Please notice that only Temperature measurements are shown in a [chart](https://batchstatsapp.azurewebsites.net/) at the moment, other stored data can be retrieved with [GET /raw-data](https://batchstatsapi.azurewebsites.net/raw-data) endpoint.